 - The tongue is high on melanin, which protects against sun rays.

 The Giraffe, Giraffa camelopardalis, is listed in the category vulnerable on the IUCN red list.
 These beautiful, charming animals have already extinct in 7 African countries.

-Discover more fine art B&W wildlife photographs.
+Discover more black and white wall art photos.
 You can purchase our nature photos as fine art prints and licenses.